elmarquez/ngSolr/README.md

 This application requires a functioning web server and Apache Solr/Lucene search index.

-1. Download and unzip the SOLR-AJAX package.
+1. Download and unzip the ngSolr package.
 The unzipped archive will contain a number of subdirectories.
 Copy the contents of the app subdirectory to your web server.